Christina McHale: 2016

-McHale won her first WTA doubles title with Han Xinyun, defeating Kimberly Birrell/Jarmila Wolfe in the final of the Hobart International.
+McHale won her first WTA Tour doubles title with Han Xinyun, defeating Kimberly Birrell/Jarmila Wolfe in the final of the Hobart International.
 As the top seed at the first edition of the Tennis Championships of Maui, McHale won the tournament beating compatriot Raveena Kingsley in the final.
-In Mexico at the Abierto Mexicano, McHale reached the semifinal where she was defeated by Dominika Cibulková.
+In the Mexican Open, McHale reached the semifinal where she was defeated by Dominika Cibulková.
 At the Monterrey Open, McHale retired from her second-round match against qualifier Nicole Gibbs due to dizziness.
 Playing at the Indian Wells Open, McHale stunned fourth seed Garbiñe Muguruza in her second-round match.
 She lost in the third round to 26th seed Sam Stosur.

-McHale began her clay-court season at the Charleston Open.
-She lost in the first round to Lourdes Domínguez Lino.
+McHale began her clay-court season at the Charleston Open and lost in the first round to Lourdes Domínguez Lino.
 During the Fed Cup tie versus Australia, McHale won her only rubber played over Sam Stosur.
-In the end, the USA defeated Australia 4-0.
+In the end, the USA defeated Australia 4–0.

-In Paris at the French Open, McHale lost in the first round to French wildcard Myrtille Georges.
-At the Wimbledon Championships, in the second round, McHale won the first set and led 2-0 in the third set before being defeated by top seed, defending champion, and eventual champion Serena Williams.
-Competing at the US Open, McHale lost in the second round to seventh seed and previous year's finalist Roberta Vinci.
+In Paris at the French Open, she lost in the first round to French wildcard Myrtille Georges.
+At the Wimbledon Championships, in the second round, McHale won the first set and led 2–0 in the third set before being defeated by top seed, defending champion, and eventual champion Serena Williams.
+Competing at the US Open, she lost in the second round to seventh seed and previous year's finalist Roberta Vinci.

-Seeded seventh at the Japan Open, McHale won her first WTA singles title beating Kateřina Siniaková in the final.
-Her final tournament of the season was at the Tianjin Open.
-She was defeated in the first round by Evgeniya Rodina.
+Seeded seventh at the Japan Women's Open, McHale won her first WTA Tour singles title beating Kateřina Siniaková in the final.
+Her final tournament of the season was the Tianjin Open where she was defeated in the first round by Evgeniya Rodina.

-McHale ended the year ranked 45.
+McHale ended the year ranked world No. 45.